List of I Dream of Jeannie episodes: Season 1 (1965–66)

 All first-season episodes were originally filmed in black and white, but were colorized subsequently for the Sony DVD releases and some syndication airings.

 Note: The signature head-nod-and-blink with arms crossed in an uplifted pose indicates that Jeannie is invoking magic.
 (In some cases she leaves her arms unmoved.)
-For this article, we use the term "blink" to denote that her literal eye blink is associated with an act of magic.
+For this article, the term "blink" denotes that her literal eye blink is associated with an act of magic.